MartinHasal/RetinaVesselSeg_tf/README.md

 ### Dataset crop
 We observed that dataset contains images with black edges around retinal images and such information is redundant and not necessary.
 Patching creates many black patches with no information for segmentation algorithm.
 Consequently, we decided to crop such images to the retinal boundary.
 It can be done
 1. online during dataset loading by argument `--crop_val 21` in `pipelines/pipeline_unet_vgg16.py --db_csv data_paths.csv`.
 The value 21 is the level of gray in grayscale image, which is considered as black and edges with lower value are removed.
 2. by script `data_processing_crop_images.py` which works as previously described `data_processing.py`, except it creates a new folder called *dataset_cropped*.
 It contains all cropped images stacked on in one folder.
 Also `data_paths_cropped.csv` is created with new paths pointing to this folder.
 Alternatively, user can check right value of ` data_processing_crop_images.py -crop_val` in the *dataset_cropped*.
 Or by setting it to 0, user can see the whole dataset in one place.
+As you can see in the following image.
+The other following image shows the dataset with `--crop_val 80`; it can be seen that such a high grayscale value cuts images to the inner retina.

 ![alt text-1](https://github.com/MartinHasal/RetinaVesselSeg_tf/blob/main/readme_img/cropped.png?raw=true)![alt text-2](https://github.com/MartinHasal/RetinaVesselSeg_tf/blob/main/readme_img/cropped_80.png?raw=true)